Balakovo Nuclear Power Plant

 Balakovo nuclear power station (Балаковская АЭС []) is located in the city of Balakovo, Saratov Oblast, Russia, about 900 km south-east of Moscow.
-It consists of four operational reactors; a fifth unit is still under construction.
+It consists of four operational reactors; fifth and sixth unit construction cancelled.
 Owner and operator of the nuclear power station is Rosenergoatom.

 Balakovo NPP participates in a twinning program between nuclear power stations in Europe and Russia; since 1990 it has been in partnership with Biblis Nuclear Power Plant.

+Remix fuel tests

+Balakovo Nuclear Power Plant is used for experiments with Remix Fuel.
+In December 2024 the third final 18-month phase of the pilot program has started with the goal to achieve closed nuclear cycle for VVER reactors.
+A mixture of enriched uranium with recycled uranium and plutonium received from the used nuclear fuel at other VVER reactors is used instead of a standard enriched uranium.
+After the first 2 stages of 3, fuel elements were inspected and were approved for the 3rd final stage.
+The 3rd stage should conclude in 2026 when the fuel will be unloaded and further studied.
+Remix fuel has a lower plutonium content of up to 5% compared with MOX fuel.

 Reactor data

 The Balakovo Nuclear Power Plant has four operating units:

 In 2018 Rosatom announced it had developed a thermal annealing technique for reactor pressure vessels which ameliorates radiation damage and extends service life by between 15 and 30 years.
 This had been demonstrated on unit 1.